CSPM and DSPM may sound very similar, but the jobs they do are distinctly different. Discover how each one works, and what you need for your business.

 CSPM has the potential to help you save money by reducing the use of inefficient services too.

-In terms of monetary value, DSPM tools can be indispensable for their ability to help you avoid hefty penalties by keeping you compliant with regulations.
+In terms of monetary value, DSPM tools can be indispensable for their ability to help you avoid hefty penalties by keeping you compliant with regulations such as HIPAA, PCI DSS and GDPR.
 With a focus on safeguarding sensitive data, DSPM can help you gain total visibility and control over one of your most valuable assets.

 Using CSPM and DSPM in conjunction with each other could help you build a comprehensive security posture that covers both cloud infrastructure and data protection, reducing your overall attack surface.